Leap Administration#

 • On the Project Members tab, click meatball_menu for a member and select Remove from project.

-• To remove multiple members simultaneously, perform the following:
+• To remove multiple members simultaneously, select the members to remove and use Manage Selected multiselect_menu.

 When members are removed, their statuses change to Inactive for the project and they can no longer use the solvers in the project.
 However, their usage statistics are preserved for historical purposes.

-If you remove a member with the Org Admin role from that member’s last project, then the Org Admin role is also removed from the member.
+If you remove a member with the Organization Admin role from that member’s last project, then the Organization Admin role is also removed from the member.

 If you want a person to rejoin a project or return as an organization administrator, send an invitation as described in Inviting People to Join a Project.